 Tier II: Business Improvement Areas Consultation

-Tier II is intended for commercial districts that are seeking assistance in forming a Business Improvement Area (BIA), modifying an existing BIA’s boundaries or rate payment structure, or exploring the feasibility of a BIA.
-Districts receive consulting services to guide them through the steps from feasibility analysis to the legislative process.
+Tier II is intended for commercial districts that are seeking assistance in forming a Business Improvement Area (BIA), modifying an existing BIA’s boundaries or rate payment structure, exploring the feasibility of a BIA, or BIAs interested in support to strengthen or improve operations.
+Districts receive consulting services to guide them through the steps from feasibility analysis and community engagement to the legislative process.

 Tier III: Racial Equity in Business Districts